13. User Waypoints¶

 13.4.
 Waypoint URLs (ozwpt://)¶

-Waypoint URLs are automatically generated when selecting the “Share as link” option in the user Waypoint Export popup.
-However they can also be created manually following the format below:
+Waypoint URLs are automatically generated when selecting the “Share as link” option in the user Waypoint Export popup or the “Editing a User Waypoint” dialog, above.
+However, they can also be created manually following the format below:

-`coordinate OR radial range OR ICAO code` +
+ozwpt:// coordinate OR radial range OR ICAO code

 To give it a name and code you would use